turingschool/backend-curriculum-site/module4/lessons/js_refactor_tractor.md

 * `Promises approach` includes using methods such as `.then`, `.catch` and other error handling approachs.
 * `ES6 generators` includes a "Pause and Execute" approach.
-It is definetely worth reading the blog [here](https://medium.com/@adamkijensen/til-es6-generators-39196f7f5283#.3xf1s11bu)
+It is definitely worth reading the blog [here](https://medium.com/@adamkijensen/til-es6-generators-39196f7f5283#.3xf1s11bu)
 * Use an external library such as [highland.js](http://highlandjs.org/) or [async](https://github.com/caolan/async)

 #### Single Responsibility Principle && Code That Does Too Much